 PKCS7_sign() creates and returns a PKCS#7 signedData structure. signcert is the certificate to sign with, pkey is the corresponding private key. certs is an optional set of extra certificates to include in the PKCS#7 structure (for example any intermediate CAs in the chain).

 The data to be signed is read from BIO data.

 flags is an optional set of flags.

-If PKCS7_NOCERTS is set the signer's certificate will not be included in the PKCS7 structure, the signer's certificate must still be supplied in the signcert parameter though.
-This can reduce the size of the signature if the signers certificate can be obtained by other means: for example a previously signed message.
+If PKCS7_NOCERTS is set the signer's certificate and the extra certs will not be included in the PKCS7 structure.
+The signer's certificate must still be supplied in the signcert parameter though.
+This can reduce the size of the signatures if the signer's certificates can be obtained by other means: for example a previously signed message.

 The data being signed is included in the PKCS7 structure, unless PKCS7_DETACHED is set in which case it is omitted.
 This is used for PKCS7 detached signatures which are used in S/MIME plaintext signed messages for example.